 It’s tragic to watch as the leaders of our country make so many bad decisions.
 I watch sorrowfully because I know their pigheaded mistakes were paid with the lives of 58,220 brave Americans.

-And the ones who came home from fighting that awful war did not receive a hero’s welcome.
+And those who came home from fighting that awful war did not receive a hero’s welcome.
 They still haven’t, and many are afflicted with PTSD as souvenirs.

 A major factor in the long-running Vietnam catastrophe was the bad decision making and advice given by Robert McNamara, the United States Secretary of Defense from 1961 to 1968.
 At the root of his bogus thinking was numbers.